 8. Dashain festival (October ) in Nepal

-The longest Hindu festival in Nepal, traditionally celebrate for two full weeks.
+The longest Hindu festival in Nepal, is traditionally celebrated for two full weeks.
 During Dashain, animal sacrifice to Durga the Universal Mother Goddess.
 Dasain is a time of family reunion, the exchange of gifts and blessings, profuse pujas, ritual bathing, and animal sacrifices.
 In addition, Dasain honors the goddess Durga, who was created out of the shakti energy of all the gods, armed with weapons from each of them.
-Goddess Durga, symbolizing valor and prowess, is worships and offers animal sacrifices for the devotees’ progress prosperity.
+Goddess Durga, symbolizing valor and prowess, worships and offers animal sacrifices for the devotees’ progress and prosperity.

 During the first 10 days, pilgrims throng various river confluences early in the morning and holy shrines in the evening.
 Ghatasthapana, Phool Pati, Mahaastami, Navami, and Vijaya Dashami are the series of events under Dasain.On Dashami, men and women in their fineries visit their elders to seek tika (a dab of red vermilion mix with yogurt and rice).
 Sword precessions (Paayaa) are also held in various parts of the Kathmandu Valley.

 The last day is Kojagrat Purnima, which is a full moon day.
 From this day onwards, Hindu women begin a month-long fast, many in residence at Pashupatinath.
 New clothes, home visits, grand feasts, kite flying, and village swings are the highlights of Dasain.